cristianrz/knowledge-base/samba.md

 apt-cache pkgnames pulse |xargs -n 1 apt-get -o Dpkg::Options::="--force-confmiss" install --reinstall
 ```

-## Ports not openning
+## Ports not opening

 Need to disable the firewall.
 If you uninstalled a firewall that was active you need to reinstall it and isable it before uninstalling again.

 ## Security policies